[Published Dec. 2017; Updated Jan. 2018]

 - Cash value is NOT required and should NOT be deducted when you use an active Go Pass.
 If this happens at any time, please call Clipper at (877) 878-8883 for a refund.

 Please note that if you have a discounted card (senior, student, disabled), the Go Pass will not work on these cards.
 Please contact our office for a replacement card.
 We apologize for the inconvenience.

 How to use your 2018 Go Pass

 2018 Go Passes are valid Jan.
 1 2018, through Dec.
 31, 2018.
-In order to activate the Go Pass, you will need to tag on within 180 days (by the end of June 2018).
+In order to activate the Go Pass, you will need to tag on within 180 days.
 If you do not tag the pass within this time, please contact our office to reactivate your pass.